mkobuolys/flutter-design-patterns/assets/markdown/visitor.md

 ### IFile

-An interface which defines methods to be implemented by specific files and directories.
+An interface that defines methods to be implemented by specific files and directories.
 The interface also defines an _accept()_ method which is used for the Visitor design pattern implementation.

 ```
 abstract interface class IFile {